Skip to content

 The Bottom Line

-CrowdStrike Falcon delivers the best overall AI-powered endpoint protection.
-Darktrace excels at network anomaly detection.
-SentinelOne offers strong autonomous response.
-Microsoft Sentinel provides powerful AI SIEM in Microsoft environments.
-AI is now essential for effective security—the question isn't whether to use it, but which tools best fit your environment and team.
+CrowdStrike Falcon ($25-50/endpoint/mo) delivers the best overall AI-powered endpoint protection with industry-leading MITRE ATT&CK results.
+Darktrace (custom enterprise pricing) excels at unsupervised network anomaly detection for insider threats.
+SentinelOne ($15-45/endpoint/mo) offers strong autonomous response with competitive pricing.
+Microsoft Sentinel (pay-per-GB, ~$2.46/GB ingested) provides powerful AI SIEM in Microsoft environments.
+AI is now essential for security — organizations with AI-powered detection find breaches 74 days faster on average.

 Frequently Asked Questions